 - Play a limited number of scales - major and minor, arpeggio and chromatic scales

-- Play repertoire we have studied
+- Play the repertoire we have studied

 - Demonstrate an understanding of music theory equivalent to grade 1.